Find out when you need to charge VAT if you supply food and drink for the purposes of catering or as a takeaway.

 Food and drink supplied at or below cost from a tuck shop run by the school itself takes on the same liability as the education.

 You cannot normally deduct input tax incurred on costs that relate to exempt supplies.
-Further information can be found in Notice 706: partial exemption.
+Further information can be found in Partial exemption (VAT Notice 706).

 You must account for VAT on supplies of catering to staff and visitors (except visiting students).

-If you’re a student union, supplying catering both on behalf, and with the agreement of the parent institution, you’ll need to read section 5.5.
+If you’re a student union, supplying catering both on behalf, and with the agreement of the parent institution, you’ll need to read paragraph 5.5.

 2.7 Hospitals, clinics and nursing homes